kgrid/AuthoringManual/getting-started.md

 # Getting Started

-In this section, we will walk through the basic necessities to create a knowledge object within the knowledge grid.
-The completed knowledge object can be found [here] (http://dlhs-fedora-dev-a.umms.med.umich.edu:8080/ObjectTeller/#/object/ark:%2F99999%2Ffk4fj2qx12).
+In this section, we will walk through the basic necessities to create a knowledge object (KO) within knowledge grid (KGrid).
+To create a knowledge object, there are 4 required components: metadata, payload, input RDF and output RDF.

+The String Concatenator KO ({{baseUrl}}/shelf/ark:/99999/fk4fj2qx12) at the KGrid Library takes in a list of strings, and outputs a concatenated output.
+To demonstrate the authoring process, let's recreate this knowledge object (KO).

+1. Create Payload File
-First, create an algorithm.
-Currently, our execution stack requires python.
-Here we are using python 2.7.
-The code below takes in a list of strings and outputs the concatenation of the strings.
-Inputs for knowledge object must be JSON formatted, so the input will be formatted as follows: {"words":\["word1","word2"\]}.
+To begin, we need to create the payload file.
+Below is the python function, stringConcatenator() used in the KO, that takes in a list of strings and outputs the concatenation of the strings.
+Save this code to a python file.
 ```
 def stringConcatenator(listOfStrings):
     words = listOfStrings["words"]